eshadatta/exp-cite-page/README.md

       title: 'Metadata is great'
       x-version: 0.0.0
      ```
-* The command to run the above actions with default parameters are the following:
+* The gen-pid command have the following options:
     ```
     $ python run_all.py gen-pid --help
       Usage: run_all.py gen-pid [OPTIONS]